 How we prototype

-At PROTOTYPUM everything we pursue is governed by one common team vision – to create and participate in the development of new sustainable technologies and products that enhance the quality of life around us.
-From our mastery in designing and prototyping high-quality products comes to the name, PROTOTYPUM.
+At PROTOTYPUM everything we pursue is governed by one common team vision – to create and participate in the development of sustainable products that enhance the quality of life around us.
+From our mastery in designing and prototyping high-quality products comes our name, PROTOTYPUM.

 Prototyping and testing is the key part of our development process for any new product.
 During the testing phase, we uncover and fine-tune problems connected with engineering, manufacturing technique or product usage.